 - Monk Fruit Extract.
 Monk fruit is a tropical East Asian fruit.
 Its extract is 100 to 250 times sweeter than sucrose and contains 0 calories.
 Mogrosides are unique antioxidants found in monk fruit that are responsible for their intense sweetness and reported health benefits;

 - Allulose.
 A natural sweetener found in wheat, figs, jackfruit, and raisins, it is now commercially prepared from various sources.
 Allulose contains 0 calories, is not metabolized in the body, and is excreted in the urine.
 It tastes slightly less sweet than sugar, has no aftertaste, and can be used as a 1:1 replacement for sucrose in baked goods.
 As with other alternatives listed here, studies show metabolic advantages and health improvement when replacing sucrose with such a sweetener.

 Reducing added sugar intake, especially in liquid form, is one of the most important behavioral changes you can make.
 Set up your environment for success by swapping out sweetened foods and beverages with unsweetened options in your home and workplace.
 Some planning and patience will help significantly cut your sugar intake and health risks.

-Gkogkolou, P., & Böhm, M. (2012).
+- Demato-endocrinology.
 Advanced glycation end products: Key players in skin aging?
-Demato-endocrinology.

-Orgel, E., & Mittelman, S. D. (2013).
+- Current diabetes reports.
 The links between insulin resistance, diabetes, and cancer.
-Current diabetes reports.

-Stanhope K. L. (2016).
+- Critical reviews in clinical laboratory sciences.
 Sugar consumption, metabolic disease and obesity: The state of the controversy.
-Critical reviews in clinical laboratory sciences.

-Zhan L. (2018).
+- Advances in dental research.
 Rebalancing the caries microbiome dysbiosis: targeted treatment and sugar alcohols.
-Advances in dental research.